Cydus/VocalReverbVR/Assets/README.md

 ---

-This software is available under the [MIT Lisence](https://opensource.org/licenses/MIT) Photon libraries are copyright© Valve Inc.
+This software is available under the [MIT Lisence](https://opensource.org/licenses/MIT) Photon libraries are copyrightÂ© Valve Inc.